 new D(fun arg1 ... argn -> farg arg1 ... argn)

-If the type of the formal parameter is a variable type, then whether a formal parameter has delegate type is determined according to the known inferred type of the argument including instantiations.
+If the type of the formal parameter is a variable type, then F# uses the known inferred type of the argument including instantiations to determine whether a formal parameter has delegate type.
 For example, if an explicit type instantiation is given that instantiates a generic type parameter to a delegate type, the conversion can apply:

 type GenericClass<'T>() =